eclipse-jdt/eclipse.jdt.ui/CONTRIBUTING.md

-Contributing to JDT - Java development tools
+Contributing to JDT UI - Java development tools
 ============================================

 Thanks for your interest in this project.